Izaskun Bilbao Barandica: Member of the European Parliament, 2009–present

 Izaskun Bilbao has been a Member of the European Parliament since the 2009 European elections.
 She served as vice-chairwoman of the Alliance of Liberals and Democrats for Europe Group under the leadership of chairman Guy Verhofstadt until 2019, when Luis Garicano was elected as vice-chairman.
 She is also a member of the Committee on Transport and Tourism.
 In this capacity, she has been the parliament's rapporteur on the interoperability of the rail system within the EU.
 She is also a member of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.

 In addition to her committee assignments, Izaskun Bilbao is a member of the European Parliament Intergroup on LGBT Rights and the MEPs Against Cancer group.

 Izaskun Bilbao has given speeches in the European Parliament in support of freedom of expression in Vietnam and for female entrepreneurship.

+She has supported the criticism of Josu Jon Imaz, former EAJ-PNV president and current CEO of Spanish petrochemical company Repsol, against the EU focus on decarbonization and electrification.